Article 17 Abolishment of Untouchability

 Short note on Article 17 Untouchability: It is not specified in either the Indian Constitution or in the Act.
 Padmanna vs. Devarajjah (AIR 1958 Mys 84) The Mysore High Court gave the phrase a broad interpretation, stating that it includes those who are classified as untouchables, either temporarily or permanently, for a variety of reasons, and who can claim benefits under Article 19 of the 1955 Act.

 In its opinion in the People’s Union for Democratic Rights v UOI, it was the Supreme Court’s constitutional obligation for the States to take necessary steps to prohibit such violation whenever the fundamental right of Arts 17, 23, or 24 is violated by a private individual and ensure that such a person respects the rights.
-The aggravate cannot relieve the State of its constitutional commitments simply because he could safeguard or enforce its invaded fundamental rights.
+The aggravator cannot relieve the State of its constitutional commitments simply because he could safeguard or enforce its invaded fundamental rights.

 Article 17 removes untouchability.
 Untouchability has been outlawed and its practice is penalized by law in any way.